rerrorctf/ret/README.md

 solve simple rsa tasks with ret

-this command works by applying strategies to the given parameters that look for plaintext that consists of entirely ascii printable bytes as a result it is well suited to finding flags for ctf tasks but not as a general purpose integer factorization tool
+this command works by applying strategies to the given parameters that look for plaintext that consists of entirely ascii printable bytes

+as a result it is well suited to finding flags for ctf tasks but not as a general purpose integer factorization tool

-arguments:
-can be supplied as either base 10 or base 16 strings and the base will be inferred automatically e.g. FEED01234 will be treated as a base 16 string and 123456789 will be treated as a base 10 string you can supply arguments the most common prefixes i.e. x= -x= --x= where x is one of {p, q, e, d, n, c}
+arguments can be supplied as either base 10 or base 16 strings and the base will be inferred automatically

+for example FEED01234 will be treated as a base 16 string and 123456789 will be treated as a base 10 string

+you can supply arguments the most common prefixes i.e. x= -x= --x= where x is one of {p, q, e, d, n, c}

 multiple values can be supplied as a list or with multiple argument prefixes e.g. -n=1,2,3 or -n=1 -n=2 -n=3

-optional dependencies:
-this command opportunistically makes use of other tools to perform compute intensive factorization
+this command opportunistically makes use of the following tools to perform compute intensive factorization:

  - gmp-ecm
  - pari-gp

+note: this command is essentially a work in progress as strategies are added over time

 for example:
 ```bash